 In this paper, a linear programming problem is investigated in which the feasible region is formed as a special type of fuzzy relational equalities (FRE).
-In this type of FRE, fuzzy composition is considered as the weighted power mean operator (WPM).
+In this type of FRE, fuzzy composition is considered as the convex combination operator.
+It is proved that the feasible region of the problem can be written by one maximum solution and a finite number of minimal solutions.
 Some theoretical properties of the feasible region are derived and some necessary and sufficient conditions are also presented to determine the feasibility of the problem.
-Moreover, two procedures are proposed for simplifying the problem.
 Based on some structural properties of the problem, an algorithm is presented to find the optimal solutions and finally, an example is described to illustrate the algorithm.

-Keywords: Fuzzy relational equalities, mean operators, weighted power mean, fuzzy compositions, linear programming.
+Keywords: Fuzzy relational equalities, mean operators, fuzzy compositions, linear programming.

-1. Introduction
+1 Introduction

-In this paper, we study the following linear optimization model whose constraints are formed as a fuzzy system defined by the weighted power mean operator:
+In this paper, we study the following linear optimization model whose constraints are formed as a fuzzy system defined by the convex combination operator: